jstetich/Lake_Water_Quality/Analysis/Secchi_Trend_Analysis.md

 suited to this (unsupervised) application.
-We calculated linear model slopes to show that the qualitative results of my analysis are largely insensitive to the details of the analysis used, but we will report resukts of the Theil-Sen analysis.
+We calculated linear model slopes to show that the qualitative results of my analysis are largely insensitive to the details of the analysis used, but we will report results of the Theil-Sen analysis.

 Significance of the Thiel-Sel slopes is based either on the Wilcoxon Test used in the default `summary.mblm()` function, or on on Kendall’s